bondy-io/bondy_docs/docs/index.md

   image: /assets/bondy_diagram.png
   text: Learn how to develop, deploy and manage distributed applications using Bondy.
   # text: Empowering everyone to connect everything
-  tagline: Bondy is an open source application networking platform connecting all elements of a distributed application.
+  tagline: Bondy is an open source application networking platform connecting all elements of a distributed application—offering event and service mesh capabilities combined.
 From web and mobile apps to IoT devices and backend microservices, Bondy allows everything to talk using one simple communication protocol.
   actions:
     - theme: brand
       text: Get Started